mitogen-hq/mitogen/docs/howitworks.rst

 The inherited ``stdin`` is replaced by a file descriptor pointing to ``/dev/null``.

-Finally Python's `sys.stdout` is reopened to ensure line buffering is active, so that ``print`` statements and suchlike promptly appear in the logs.
+Finally Python's :py:data:`sys.stdout` is reopened to ensure line buffering is active, so that ``print`` statements and suchlike promptly appear in the logs.

 Function Call Dispatch